stmbsnaasmf/random_cipher_33_126/README.md

 Decryption is a little complicated.
 There are two ways to decrypt:

 1. Using the same map that was used for encryption
-2. Using an inverse map
+2. Using the inverse map

 #### Using the Same Map